afnog/sse/apache/presentation.md

 * Need to generate a Certificate Signing Request (CSR) and get someone to sign it
   * Chain of trust, established by signatures
   * Signer needs to be trusted by web browser (directly or indirectly)
+* Each SSL certificate* has a Public and Private key
+  * The public key is used to encrypt the information
+  * The public key is accessible to everyone
+  * The private Key is used to decipher the information
+  * The private should be not be disclosed to anyone

 ---

 ## How SSL works

 .fill[![How SSL works](how-ssl-works.svg)]

+???

+* Server gets a certificate:
+  * Generates a public-private key pair
+  * Generates a Certificate Signing Request (CSR) containing a hash of the public key
+  * Sends CSR and money to a Certificate Authority (CA)
+  * CA generates a certificate, including its own public key, signed with the corresponding private key, and returns to server
+  * All of this happens ~1 time per certificate lifetime (1-5 years)
+* Client connects to server via SSL
+  * Sends a nonce (number used once) to server
+  * Server signs nonce and returns it with the certificate (**which one?**) to client
+* Client checks that:
+  * It trusts the CA - possibly via a chain from a trusted CA
+  * The cert lists the domain that it tried to connect to (**aha!**)
+  * The cert has the correct purpose (authentication)
+  * The cert has not been revoked (against a list downloaded by OCSP)
+  * The nonce was signed by the key listed in the certificate
+* All of this proves that:
+  * The server has a key
+  * which was given a certificate
+  * which is valid for the purpose
+  * and was signed (directly or indirectly) by a CA that the client trusts
+  * and has not been revoked
+  * therefore they can trust the server

+Note: no protection against key theft except certificate revocation!

+Also, invalidating a certificate invalidates all those signed by it.

+---

+## Certificate Authorities

+Who are these guys anyway?

+* Geotrust, Go Daddy, RSA, Thawte, Verisign, many others...
+* Trusted by browsers
+* Verify your identity (not really any more)
+* Take your money
+* Try not to lose their private keys
+  * What would happen if they did?

+---

+## Self-signed certificates

+* Useful for testing
+* Useful in controlled environments
+* Free (as in beer, but take time and skill to manage)
+* Useless for clients who won't install the cert

+---

+## Getting Certificates

+So how do I get one again?

+* Pay money
+* Self-certified (own CA)
+* Self-signed

+We will show you how to setup your own CA and create valid certs signed by it.

 Requires the creation of SSL certificates and Certificate Signing Requests (CSR) For integrity, SSL certificates are signed by a Certificate Authority’s (CA) such as Verisign